Shivdatta45/project/README.md

 # project
-this is my first  project of web using html and css
+this is my first  project of Machine Learning